-Condensation dampness can cause mould growth and unhealthy living conditions.
-Luckily, there are lots of things you can do around the home to stop it.
+Condensation dampness can cause mould growth and unhealthy living and working conditions.
+Luckily, there are lots of things you can do to control it.

 Excessive moisture in the air is commonly caused by the large volumes of water vapour produced by everyday domestic activities such as cooking, bathing and clothes drying.